gateio/gateapi-php/docs/Api/DeliveryApi.md

 );
 $associate_array['settle'] = 'usdt'; // string | Settle currency
 $associate_array['contract'] = 'BTC_USDT_20200814'; // string | Futures contract
-$associate_array['from'] = 1546905600; // float | Start time of candlesticks, formatted in Unix timestamp in seconds.
+$associate_array['from'] = 1546905600; // int | Start time of candlesticks, formatted in Unix timestamp in seconds.
 Default to`to - 100 * interval` if not specified
-$associate_array['to'] = 1546935600; // float | End time of candlesticks, formatted in Unix timestamp in seconds.
+$associate_array['to'] = 1546935600; // int | End time of candlesticks, formatted in Unix timestamp in seconds.
 Default to current time
 $associate_array['limit'] = 100; // int | Maximum recent data points returned. `limit` is conflicted with `from` and `to`.
 If either `from` or `to` is specified, request will be rejected.
 $associate_array['interval'] = '5m'; // string | Interval time between data points